-Currently, I'm building the computational biology team at Pattern Biosciences.
-Pattern is developing "DNA computers" for cancer therapeutics, and I truly believe it's one of the most exciting and impactful biology problems of our time.
+Previously, I worked on computational therapeutics at Pattern Biosciences.
+I truly believe it's one of the most exciting and impactful biology problems of our time.
 More details at the company website and in my blog posts.
-We're always hiring across computational and synthetic biology.

 Before that, I worked on computational infrastructure and data tooling at Deep Origin, and led the bioinformatics team at Loyal, an early-stage biotech startup dedicated to extending the lifespan and healthspan of dogs.